Seymour Expedition: The retreat

 Seymour turned his five trains around and headed back toward Tianjin.
 However, he found that either the Boxers or the Chinese Army had destroyed the bridge across the Hai River he had crossed previously.
-The expedition would either have to cross the river by boat and walk 18 miles to Tianjin along the railroad, or follow the river for 30 miles to Tianjin.
-The sailors, perhaps more comfortable near water, chose to follow the river, even though the railroad route was shorter and ran through open country.
-Along the heavily populated river banks were large Boxer forces in villages every one-half mile.
+The expedition would either have to cross the river by boat and walk eighteen miles to Tianjin along the railroad or follow the river for a longer route of 30 miles.
+The sailors, perhaps more comfortable near water, chose to follow the river; Seymour did not challenge their decision despite the overland route being shorter and less exposed.

 Seymour's retreat down the Hai River was slow and difficult, covering only three miles the first day.
+The riverbanks were densely populated with civilians sympathetic to the Boxers who ambushed the soldiers as they passed and caused further delays.
 Additional casualties included Capt.
 Jellicoe, who suffered a near-fatal wound.
-By 22 June, the soldiers were out of food and down to fewer than 10 rounds of ammunition per man, except for the Americans who had brought ample ammunition.
+By 22 June, the soldiers were out of food and down to fewer than 10 rounds of ammunition per man; only the Americans had thought to pack additional rounds.
 However, they reportedly never considered surrendering.

-Seymour's 2,000 soldiers might have perished along the river if not for a chance encounter.
 On 23 June, six miles from Tianjin, Seymour came across the Chinese army's Xigu fort and arsenal which, inexplicably, was nearly undefended.
-The foreign soldiers took refuge in the arsenal, which contained a wealth of arms and ammunition, along with some food.
-Realizing their mistake in leaving the arsenal undefended, the Chinese army attempted to dislodge Seymour's forces, which were now well provisioned and so repelled the Chinese attacks.
+Seymour captured it and appropriated the food, weapons and ammunition within; thus was able to repel the pursuing Chinese army which attempted to dislodge them.